JackPendarvesRead/RoR2FluffyMods/InfusionStackFix/README.md

 This mod also fixed a minor "exploit" where you can get more health stacks from an infusion than you are permitted by killing a group of enemies when you are near maximum stacks.

-As of v1.2.0 you can now set the maximum hp gain per orb.
-By default this value is 0 which acts as default as above (i.e. there is no limit).
-Setting this value to anything except 0 with limit the hp gained per kill to this number if you have more infusion stacks than the maximum.
-E.g. if your maximum number is 10 and you have 15 infusion stacks you will gain 10hp per kill rather than 15hp as outlined above.

 Enjoy,
 Thanks

 Update 1.1.0: Added new improved functionality for Engineers who use infusion.
 Engineer turrets now have a configuration which when enabled will allow turrets to start with the current bonus that the Engineer who deployed it currently has.
 E.g. if an Engineer currently has +100 life from an infusion whenver the engineer deploys a turret that turret will also start with +100 life.

+Update 1.2.0: You can now set the maximum hp gain per orb.
+By default this value is 0 which acts as default as above (i.e. there is no limit).
+Setting this value to anything except 0 limits the hp gained per kill to this number if you have more infusion stacks than the maximum.
+E.g. if your maximum number is 10 and you have 15 infusion stacks you will gain 10hp per kill rather than 15hp as outlined above.

 ## Installation: